wnfs-wg/spec/rationale/shared-private-data.md

 ## Choice

-We've decided to use asymmetric RSA encryption ([RSAES-OAEP](https://datatracker.ietf.org/doc/html/rfc3447#section-7.1)) mainly because it is possible to use non-extrcatable RSA keys in the WebCrypto API, thus keeping these keys away from potentially malicious extensions or app updates.
+We've decided to use asymmetric RSA encryption ([RSAES-OAEP](https://datatracker.ietf.org/doc/html/rfc3447#section-7.1)) mainly because it is possible to use non-extractable RSA keys in the WebCrypto API, thus keeping these keys away from potentially malicious extensions or app updates.

 ## Alternatives Considered